chrisnoonan98675/site/xl-release/how-to/configure-risk-settings.markdown

 For more information about the risk score and the risk assessors, refer to [Using risk awareness in XL Release](/xl-release/how-to/using-the-risk-aware-view.html).

+To create, edit, or delete a risk profile, you must have the [Edit Risk Profile global permission](/xl-release/how-to/configure-permissions.html).

 To create a new risk profile, click **New Risk Profile** and specify a name for the risk profile.
 You can change the score for each Risk Assessor in the list or disable it by clicking the **Disable** icon next to it.

 To save the risk profile, click **Create risk profile**.

 ![Create risk profile](../images/new-risk-profile.png)

 **Note:** You can assign a risk profile to a template or a release, or change the risk profile after a release has started.
+If no custom risk profile is assigned during the release template creation or at start of the release, the Default risk profile is assigned.